TUDelft-PRIME-Books/Linear-Algebra/Chapter3/GeometryofLinearTransformations.md

 The following proposition allows us to quickly find the standard matrix of the projection onto an arbitrary line in $\mathbb{R}^{2}$.
-This will be useful later on in this section.
+This will be useful later on in this section, e.g. in the proof of {prf:ref}`Prop:GeomLinTrans:MatofReflinPlane`.